-This policy, in line with the Haileybury Turnford Equality Policy and Accessibility Plan, is to promote and ensure the successful inclusion of students with Special Educational Needs and Disabilities (SEND).
+This aim of this policy, in line with the Haileybury Turnford Equality Policy and Accessibility Policy, is to promote and ensure the successful inclusion of students with Special Educational Needs and Disabilities (SEND).
 The policy includes changes to the support and services of children as outlined in the Children and Families Act 2014 and the Special Educational Needs and Disabilities Code of Practice 2015.